Meet Our Current Fall Teachers

 Barbara Delp, a local trust and estate attorney, has been teaching American Mah Jongg for over a decade.
 She enjoys introducing beginners to the basic rules of the National Mah Jongg League and teaching the finer points and strategies of this challenging game.

-Nicole Dupree is a Mount Airy based natural materials artist, educator, and producer/host of nature-based art and craft show, Indigo in Green.
-You can find Ampersand Textile & Design botanical inks made by Nicole in the museum shops of the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts.
+Nicole Dupree is a teaching artist and founder of Indigo in Green–a Mt.
+Airy-based creative workshop producing artisanal, natural art supplies and educational resources.
+You can find botanical inks made by Nicole in the museum shop at the Philadelphia Museum of Art and in the Welcome Center at Bartram’s Garden.
 For more nature art projects, field trips to green spaces, and plant portraits, watch Nicole on Indigo in Green, Saturdays @ 9AM on PhillyCAM.
 Connect, create, and collaborate with Nicole on instagram @ampersandtextile and @indigo.in.green

 Nina Epstein is known as the Digital Diva and has been an information technology instructor and consultant for over 25 years, helping individuals and small business owners use technology to solve their computing problems.